open-feature/ofep/OFEP-flagd-grpc-sync.md

 ### Tasks

-Following are the main tasks I am proposing for the implementation,
+Following are the main tasks I am proposing for the implementation.

 - [x] POC for the implementation and OFEP approval
 - [ ] Introduce basic grpc sync, with minimal configuration options